sderosiaux/golb/pages/2015-05-14-using-react-hot-loader-with-a-webpack-dev-server-and-a-node-server/index.md

 It's even more true when you work with websites and web-applications with CSS and JS bundles.
 You don't want to rebundle the whole things over and over just because you changed a background-color or because you fixed an *undefined is not a function*.

-We'll see how to enable HR from an existing application using webpack and expressjs.
+We'll see how to enable HR from an existing application using webpack, expressjs and react-hot-loader.
+We'll start with the V1, then we'll update our code to use the latest **react-hot-loader V3**, still in [development](https://github.com/gaearon/react-hot-loader/pull/240), but already working (with React functional components!).

 ---